mattermost/mattermost-load-test-ng/docs/load-test-how-to-use.md

     - [InstanceConfiguration](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/loadtest_config.md#instanceconfiguration) section would be as minimal as possible to reduce `db init` time.
     - Post a message in the [Developers:Performance](https://community.mattermost.com/core/channels/developers-performance) channel to request a migration file.
     - If you're using [comparison](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/comparison.md), there is [an option to load db from a backup](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/comparison_config.md#dbdumpurl).
 If not,
         - `ssh` into the app machine, and `psql` into the connected database.
+(Link to the database can be obtained with `ltctl deployment info`)
         - Drop and recreate the target database.
 Restore backup data with `zcat <backupfile> | psql <dsn>`.
         - Now, the app service needs to be restarted so the server can run the necessary migrations.
         - Run `sudo systemctl restart mattermost && until $(curl -sSf http://localhost:8065 --output /dev/null); do sleep 1; done;`